 Making the cursor bigger, or inverting default color to black to make it stand out more on a white background, are the primary reasons for doing this.
-Changing the cursors to a variety of built-in “themes” — which function as collections of cursors for normal operation, text selection, hyperlinks, etc. — is fairly easy, but users can also customize individual images or install themed packs.
+Changing the cursors to a variety of built-in Windows 10 “themes” — which function as collections of cursors for normal operation, text selection, hyperlinks, etc. — is fairly easy, but users can also customize individual images or install themed packs.

 Changing the default cursor